HomeSustainabilitySocialHuman Capital Management

 Towards Value Creation

-We believe that enhancing and maintaining the motivation of diverse human resources to contribute to business performance will lead to the enhancement of corporate value over the medium to long term, and we are promoting investment in people by considering human resources as "capital."
+We believe that enhancing and maintaining the voluntary motivation of diverse human resources to contribute to business performance will lead to the enhancement of corporate value over the medium to long term, and we are promoting investment in people by considering human resources as "capital."

 We will implement human capital management by developing initiatives that are conscious of the linkage between our management strategy and human resources strategy, providing employees with opportunities to continue working with peace of mind, achieve self-growth, and feel a sense of contribution.